Learning From How Humans Correct: Discussion

 Human evaluation accuracy is higher than the test dataset accuracy, because we randomly sampled 5000 data from the 500 million data.
 The sampled 5000 data represents the great majority of the 500 million data.

-\textbf{Why re-label method work?} Because deep learning is statistic-based.
+\textbf{Why relabel method work?} Because deep learning is statistic-based.
 Take classification as example.
 (In a broad sense, all the machine learning tasks can be viewed as classification.)
 If there are three \textbf{very similar} data (data-1/data-2/data-3) in total, which labels are class-A/class-A/class-B. Then the trained model will probably predict class-A for data-3.
-We assume that data-3 is wrong labeled to class-B by human , because more people label its similar data to class-A.
+We assume that data-3 is wrong labeled to class-B by human , because more people label its similar data to class-A. If we do not correct data-3, the model prediction for new data that is the most similar to data-3 will be class-B, which is wrong.
+The new data is more similar to data-3 than data-1/data-2.

+The cost of annotation time is crucial for deep learning tasks based on manually labeled data.
+If there is not enough labeling manpower, we must find ways to reduce the amount of data that needs to be labeled.
+If we can reduce the amount of data to be labeled to a level that a single programmer can handle, then we do not need an additional labeling team.